robinrodricks/FluentFTP/README.md

 - **OpenAppend**() - Low level.
 Not recommended for general usage.
 Opens a stream to the specified file for appending.
 Returns a standard `Stream`, any data written wil be appended to the end of the file.

 ## File Permissions

-*Only supported by UNIX FTP servers which have the CHMOD extension installed and enabled.*
+*Standard commands supported by most servers*

 - **GetChmod**() - Gets the CHMOD permissions of the file/folder, or 0 if not found.

 - **GetFilePermissions**() - Gets the permissions of the given file/folder as an FtpListItem object with all "Permission" properties set, or null if not found.

+*Only supported by UNIX FTP servers which have the CHMOD extension installed and enabled.*

 - **Chmod**() - Modifies the permissions of the given file/folder, given the CHMOD value.